Inception-framework/debugger/README.md

 ## <a name="BootInAAS"></a>Boot Linux across SAB4Z

-As, thanks to the AXI bridge that SAB4Z implements, the `[2G..3G[` address range is an alias of `[0..1G[`.
+Thanks to the AXI bridge that SAB4Z implements, the `[2G..3G[` address range is an alias of `[0..1G[`.
 It is thus possible to run software on the Zybo that use only the `[2G..3G[` range instead of `[0..1G[`.
-It is even possible for the Linux kernel.
-However we need to carefuly select the range of physical memory that we will instruct the kernel to use:
+It is even possible to run the Linux kernel there.
+However we must carefully select the range of physical memory that we will instruct the kernel to use:

 * The Zybo has only 512MB of DDR, so the most we can use is `[2G..2G+512M[`.
-* As already mentionned the low DDR addresses cannot be accessed from the PL.
+* As already mentioned, the low DDR addresses cannot be accessed from the PL.
 So, we cannot let Linux access the low addresses of `[2G..2G+512M[` because we could not forward the requests to the DDR.
-* The Linux kernel insists to have its physical memory aligned on 128MB boundaries.
-To skip the low addresses of `[2G..2G+512M[` we must skip an entire 128MB chunk.
+* The Linux kernel insists that its physical memory is aligned on 128MB boundaries.
+So, to skip the low addresses of `[2G..2G+512M[` we must skip an entire 128MB chunk.

-All in all, we can run the Linux kernel in the `[2G+128MB..2G+512M[` range (`[0x8800_0000..0xa000_0000[`), that is only 384MB instead of 512MB.
-The other drawback is that the path to the DDR across the PL is much slower than the direct one: its bit-width is 32 bits instead of 64 and its clock frequency is that of the PL, that is 100MHz in our example instead of 650MHz.
+All in all, we can run the Linux kernel in the `[2G+128MB..2G+512M[` range (`[0x8800_0000..0xa000_0000[`), that is, only 384MB instead of 512MB.
+The other drawback is that the path to the DDR across the PL is much slower than the direct one: its bit-width is 32 bits instead of 64 and its clock frequency is that of the PL, 100MHz in our example design, instead of 650MHz.
 Of course, the overhead will impact only cache misses but there will be an overhead.
 So why doing this?
 Why using less memory than available and slowing down the memory accesses?
 There are several good reasons.
 One of them is that instead of just relaying the memory accesses, the SAB4Z could be modified to implement a kind of monitoring of these accesses.
 It already counts the AXI transactions but it could do something more sophisticated.
-It could even tamper with the memory accesses, for instance to emulate attacks against the system or accidental memory faults.
+It could even tamper with the memory accesses, for instance to emulate accidental memory faults or attacks against the system.

 Anyway, to boot and run Linux in the `[0x8800_0000..0xa000_0000[` physical memory range we need to modify a few things.
-First, edit the device tree source (`build/dts/system.dts`) and replace the definition of the physical memory:
+First, edit the device tree source (`$SAB4Z/build/dts/system.dts`) and replace the definition of the physical memory:

 	memory {
 		device_type = "memory";